 ►► Nuclear Fusion

 Ongoing research on nuclear fusion could well herald its advent as a universal power source.
 Fusing two hydrogen nuclei to form a helium molecule, which is the most commonly performed fusion reaction, produces exponentially more energy than fission.
 The amount of energy produced via fusion reactions can be best illustrated by the fact that nuclear fusion is responsible for the massive amounts of energy produced in stars, such as our own sun.
 The cores of stars are violently active regions, with continuous nuclear fusion of hydrogen atoms taking place. it's a tiny part of the energy produced from these fusion reactions that all life on Earth depends on to survive.
 If nuclear fusion could be truly mastered, it'd be, without a shadow of a doubt, the single most important technological breakthrough in human history.
-The abundance of hydrogen on the Earth could mean a virtually inexhaustible power source, while the absence of radioactive by-products would ensure safe removal of the end product, helium.
+The abundance of hydrogen on the Earth could mean a virtually inexhaustible power source, while the absence of radioactive by-products would insure safe removal of the end product, helium.

 ►► Misuse of Nuclear Technology